-7. CONVERTIBLE PROMISSORY NOTES
+CONVERTIBLE PROMISSORY NOTES

-Pursuant to a term sheet offering of \$2,000,000, the Company during the year ended December 31, 2015 issued convertible promissory notes to various accredited investors amounting to \$1,368,978.
-These notes have a maturity date of 24 months and carry annual interest rate of 11%.
-The note holders have the right until any time until the note is fully paid, to convert any outstanding and unpaid principal portion of the note, and accrued interest, into fully paid and non-assessable shares of Common Stock.
-The note has a conversion price initially set at \$1.78..
-Upon any future financings completed by the Company, the conversion price will reset to 75% of the future financing pricing.
+Company during the year ended December 31, 2015 during the year ended December 31, 2015 issued convertible promissory notes to various accredited investors amounting to accredited investors amounting to \$1,368,978.
+These \$1,368,978.
+These notes have a maturity date of 24 months notes have a maturity date of 24 months and carry annual interest rate of 11%.
+The note holders have annual interest rate of 11%.
+The note holders have the the right until any time until the note is fully paid, to convert any outstanding and unpaid principal portion of the note, and accrued interest, into fully paid and non-assessable shares of the note, and accrued interest, into fully paid and non-Common Stock.
+The note has a conversion price initially set at \$1.78.
+Upon any future financings completed by the Company, the conversion price will reset to 75% of the future financings completed by the Company, the conversion financing pricing.
 These notes do not contain prepayment penalties upon redemption.
-These debentures are secured by all of the present and after acquired property of the Company.
-However, the Company can force conversion of these notes, if during the term of the agreement, the Company completes a public listing and the Common Share price exceeds the conversion price for at least 20 consecutive trading days.
+These debentures are secured by These notes do not contain prepayment penalties upon all of the present and after acquired property of the redemption.
+These notes are secured by all of the Company.
+However, the Company can force conversion of these notes, if during the term of the agreement, the Company However, the Company can force conversion of these completes a public listing and the Common Share price notes, if during the term of the agreement, the exceeds the conversion price for at least 20 consecutive Company completes a public listing and the Common trading days.
 At the closing of the Notes, the Company issued cash (7%) and warrants (7% of the number of Common Shares into which the Notes may be converted) to a brokers.
-The brokers receive 3% in cash and warrants for those investors in the Presidents List.
-The warrants have a term of 24 months and a similar reset provision based on future financings.
+The brokers receive 3% in cash and warrants for those number of Common Shares into which the Notes may investors in the Presidents List.
+The warrants have a term of be converted) to a broker.
+The broker received 3% in 24 months and a similar reset provision based on future are as follows:

-The embedded conversion features and reset feature in the notes and broker warrants have been accounted for as a derivative liability based on FASB guidance (refer Note 8).
+The embedded conversion features and reset feature in the notes and broker warrants have been accounted for as a In June 2016, Biotricity commenced a bridge offering derivative liability based on FASB guidance (refer Note 8).